Chukwudi-justin/Black-Friday-Purchase-Prediction-Using-R/README.md

 Purchase: Purchase amount.

 # This project intends to achieve the following:
-1 Predict the amount of purchases by a customer using simple regression model based on certain predictor variables.\
+1. Predict the amount of purchases by a customer using simple regression model based on certain predictor variables.\
-2 To identify most important variables that help predict the purchasing price.
+2. To identify most important variables that help predict the purchasing price.

+more details soon.